elijahmont3x/blue-green-deploy/README.md

 # Blue/Green Deployment System

-A comprehensive utility for implementing zero-downtime deployments using the blue/green deployment strategy.
+A comprehensive toolkit for implementing zero-downtime deployments using the blue/green deployment strategy.
 This toolkit enables continuous integration and deployment pipelines to maintain two identical environments, gradually shift traffic between them, and achieve seamless updates with no downtime.

 ## What Is This?

-This is **not** an application, but a collection of deployment scripts and configuration templates that your CI/CD pipeline installs **directly on your production server** to enable blue/green deployments.
+This is a collection of deployment scripts and configuration templates that your CI/CD pipeline installs **directly on your production server** to enable blue/green deployments.
 Think of it as a server-side deployment toolkit that works with your existing Docker-based applications.

 ## Table of Contents